Vibrant, welcoming community inspired by Gospel values; we empower, educate and nurture excellence and enrichment for all.

 In 1915, the Sisters of St Joseph began teaching at Gordon.
 They lived in the Gordon Convent, which was then the second presbytery, situated on the northern side of the town.
 This was moved to the site of the present convent in 1938.
 The convent was rebuilt in 1965, and was opened by Archbishop Fox.

 The original section of the current school building was blessed and opened in 1930 by Archbishop Mannix.
 Provision of water supply and toilet facilities occurred between 1940 and 1960, with an extension to the school of an extra classroom, and small office.
 In 1993, the building was further extended and refurbished.
 A multi-purpose shelter was built in 2000.
 In 2005 a double portable was placed on the hill overlooking our oval and now serves as our Visual Arts and Japanese learning spaces.
 The school has a indoor gathering space which serves as an indoor gymnasium and gathering space for assembly as well as our Before and After School Program.

 Today, the community that our school serves is quite diverse.
 The original settlers who were predominantly farmers of Irish descent worked the rich red soils of the district.

 There is a strong historical link between the local community, the Church and the School.
 Over the past 20 years, the Gordon district has attracted many new inhabitants from a variety of backgrounds who now call Gordon home.

-Our specialist classes this year include weekly Japanese, Physical Education, Science and Art lessons which are delivered across all levels of the school.
+Our specialist classes this year include weekly Japanese, Physical Education and Visual Art lessons which are delivered across all levels of the school.

 The School recognises and responds to the dynamic nature of the community it serves.
 The School holds the basic tenets of delivering a comprehensive education program with a strong focus on Catholic values.
 It offers an excellent academic program in modern and comfortable facilities, in an open, safe and spacious environment.